-Arjen Wynja is a second-year Music Education and trumpet student at Colorado State University in Fort Collins, CO.
-He is currently the Vice-President of CSU’s CNAfME chapter, and has been involved in CSU’s MSOE program, CSU Music ensembles including the CSU Wind Symphony, and is an active student member of the Colorado Bandmasters Association.
+Arjen Wynja is a third-year Music Education and trumpet student at Colorado State University in Fort Collins, CO.
+He is currently the President of CSU’s CNAfME chapter and Instrumental Music Representative in the Statewide CNAfME chapter.
+Arjen has been involved in CSU’s MSOE program, CSU Music ensembles including the CSU Wind Symphony, an active student member of the Colorado Bandmasters Association, and a Fossil Ridge HS Marching Band staff member.
 A native of Lyons, CO, Arjen also enjoys gardening and enjoying the beautiful Colorado outdoors.

 Statement of Music Education Philosophy